pertark/arknights-automation/README.md

 to do:
 - reassign operators in base
-- autodeploy and use sanity
+- autodeploy and use sanity, sanity potions
 - claim credit from shop
 - manage clues in reception room
 - recruitment
+- detect and claim mail